klaytn/klaytn-docs/docs/misc/faq.md

 ## Are there any Klaytn SDKs?
 In what languages? <a id="klaytn-sdks"></a>

 Official Klaytn SDKs are provided in JavaScript and Java.
-See [caver-js](../bapp/sdk/caver-js/README.md) and [caver-java](../bapp/sdk/caver-java/README.md).
-Community contributions are always welcome in providing [Klaytn APIs](../bapp/json-rpc/README.md) in other languages.
+See [caver-js](../dapp/sdk/caver-js/README.md) and [caver-java](../dapp/sdk/caver-java/README.md).
+Community contributions are always welcome in providing [Klaytn APIs](../dapp/json-rpc/README.md) in other languages.

-To learn about how to build BApp using Klaytn SDK, see [Tutorials](../bapp/tutorials/README.md).
+To learn about how to build dApps using Klaytn SDK, see [Tutorials](../dapp/tutorials/README.md).

-Also, check the porting guidelines [from web3.js](../bapp/sdk/caver-js/v1.4.1/porting-from-web3.js.md) and [from web3j](../bapp/sdk/caver-java/v1.4.0/porting-from-web3j.md).
+Also, check the porting guidelines [from web3.js](../dapp/sdk/caver-js/v1.4.1/porting-from-web3.js.md) and [from web3j](../dapp/sdk/caver-java/v1.4.0/porting-from-web3j.md).
 Because the syntactic of caver-js and caver-java are very similar to web3.js and web3j, porting should be minimal and very straightforward.
 But, no, you can not use web3.js or web3j to make a request against Klaytn.